Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: General approach

-and we choose $\Omega_{n,N}$ such that:
+and we choose $\Omega_{n,N}$ such that

-For a family of polynomials of the ($q$-)Askey scheme, the values of $\Omega_{n,N}$ and $\Omega'_{\ell,N}$ are known \cite{KLS10}.
-With this scalar product, the vectors $|\lambda_1+\lambda_2+2\ell,N-\ell \rangle$ defined by \eqref{CG-relation} are orthogonal and can be renormalized thanks to $\Omega'_{\ell,N}$.
-Note that the factor $\Omega_{n,N}$ does not always factorize as a product of a function of $n$ and a function of $N-n$ and therefore cannot always be absorbed in a renormalization of the vectors $|\lambda,n\rangle$.
+For a~family of polynomials of the ($q$-)Askey scheme, the values of $\Omega_{n,N}$ and $\Omega'_{\ell,N}$ are known~\cite{KLS10}.
+With this scalar product, the vectors $|\lambda_1+\lambda_2+2\ell,N-\ell \rangle$ defined by~\eqref{CG-relation} are orthogonal and can be renormalized thanks to $\Omega'_{\ell,N}$.
+Note that the factor $\Omega_{n,N}$ does not always factorize as a~product of a~function of $n$ and a~function of $N-n$ and therefore cannot always be absorbed in a~renormalization of the vectors $|\lambda,n\rangle$.

-\paragraph{Remarks on the obtained coproducts.} As mentioned before, the coproducts $\Delta$ we will obtain is not always well-defined from $\mathcal{A}$ to $\mathcal{A}\otimes \mathcal{A}$.
-One reason is that we need to be able to divide by some elements, \textit{i.e.}, for example, by some polynomials in $H\otimes \un$ or in a central element $\un\otimes C$.
-Therefore a precise ``universal'' definition of $\Delta$ should involve some localization or some extension of $\mathcal{A}\otimes\mathcal{A}$.
-Another point of view would be to define, instead of this universal coproduct, the following algebra morphism
+{\bf Remarks on the generalized coproducts.} As mentioned before, the generalized coproducts $\Delta$ we will obtain is not always well defined from $\mathcal{A}$ to $\mathcal{A}\otimes \mathcal{A}$.
+The reason is that we need to divide by some elements, i.e., for example, by some polynomials in $H\otimes \mathbb{I}$ or in a~central element $\mathbb{I}\otimes C$.
+Therefore a~precise ``universal'' definition of $\Delta$ should involve some localization or some extension of $\mathcal{A}\otimes\mathcal{A}$.
+Another point of view would be to define, instead of this universal generalized coproduct, the following algebra homomorphism

-depending on the parameters $\lambda_1,\lambda_2$.
-This is indeed sufficient for having well-defined tensor products of representations and a well-posed CG problem.
+depending on the parameters $\lambda_1$, $\lambda_2$.
+This is indeed sufficient for having well-defined tensor products of representations and a~well-posed CG problem.
+This homomorphism is valid for generic parameters, ensuring that the denominators appearing in its definition are invertible.

-\begin{rema} Note that even if we use the terminology coproduct, we do not require any coassociativity condition.
-And indeed, the coproducts obtained will rarely be coassociative.
-Note nevertheless that the two ways of performing the tensor products

-give isomorphic representations (from the explicit decompositions as direct sums).
-However the identity map is not the isomorphism and this suggests non-trivial Drinfeld coassociators for our new tensor structures. \end{rema}